pongasoft/re-cmake/README.md

   ---- Common commands ----
-  clean       : clean all builds render      : runs RE2DRender to generate the GUI (necessary for running in Recon) preview     : runs RE2DPreview to generate the device preview (useful for shop images) uninstall   : deletes the installed RE validate    : runs the Recon validate process on the currently installed plugin
+  clean       : clean all builds render      : runs RE2DRender to generate the GUI (necessary for running in Recon) edit        : runs RE Edit to edit the device (UI) preview     : runs RE2DPreview to generate the device preview (useful for shop images) uninstall   : deletes the installed RE validate    : runs the Recon validate process on the currently installed plugin